 How did Dale Chihuly lose his eye?

-The American glass artist was involved in a terrible car accident in London in 1976.
-After being thrown through the car’s windshield on impact, he received more than 250 stitches in his face and lost the sight in his left eye.
+The American glass artist was involved in a terrible head-on car accident in London in 1976.
+After being thrown through the car’s windshield on impact, he received more than 250 stitches in his face and lost sight in his left eye.

 Does Dale Chihuly still blow glass?